 If an examinee wishes to submit an appeal, they must request a complete copy of procedures from the Specialist Certification Program.
-If they are adversely affected by the ABPTS decision on reconsideration, an appeal may to the APTA Board of Directors within 14 days of receipt of the ABPTS notification of the Appeal Committee's decision.
-The appeal must be submitted in writing and address it to the President of APTA at the APTA Governance Department.
-A copy of the written appeal must also be sent to the Chair of ABPTS at the APTA Specialist Certification Program.
+If they are adversely affected by the ABPTS decision on reconsideration, an appeal may be made to the APTA Board of Directors within 14 days of receipt of the ABPTS notification of the Appeal Committee's decision.
+The appeal must be submitted in writing, by email, and addressed to the President of APTA at the APTA Governance Department.
+A copy of the written appeal must also be sent by email to the Chair of ABPTS at the APTA Specialist Certification Program.
 The appeal must set forth arguments in support of your position.

-ABPTS will send you written acknowledgment of receipt of the appeal within seven days after ABPTS receives the written appeal request.
+ABPTS will send you written acknowledgment by email of receipt of the appeal within seven days after ABPTS receives the written appeal request.